gauravshegokar93/Blood-Donation-/README.md

 ### 3.5 Admin Panel

 *   **Blood Bank Management**: A CRUD interface to manage blood bank agencies, including their name, assigned counter number, and donation quota for the camp.
+All operations are performed via API calls.
-*   **Acceptance/Rejection**: Simple interfaces to update a donor's status from `REGISTERED` to either `ACCEPTED` or `REJECTED`.
+*   **Acceptance/Rejection**: Simple interfaces to update a donor's status from `REGISTERED` to either `ACCEPTED` or `REJECTED` in the database.
 The rejection module requires a reason.
 *   **Certification**: A dedicated view to search for donors and generate their certificates.

 ---